ComputationalGenomics/SimRA/README.md

 #Executable

-For convenience, we also provide a precompiled version of SimRA usable via command line that you can download from the bin folder.
+For convenience, we also provide a precompiled version of SimRA usable via command line that you can download from the binary folder.

 Here we provide a short description on how to use it.
-For a more completed information please refer to the SimRA_UserManual.pdf file located in the bin folder.
+For a more completed information please refer to the SimRA_UserManual.pdf file located in the binary folder.

 ##How to run?